Morning sickness and fatigue are nothing compared to some of the bizarre symptoms you can experience while pregnant.

-So, you’re armed with your ginger biscuits and you’ve arranged your schedule so you can take a little nap when the need strikes, but are you prepared for some of the other things that could happen to your body during pregnancy?
+So, you’re armed with your ginger biscuits and you’ve arranged your schedule so you can take a little nap when the need strikes, but are you prepared for some of the other unexpected pregnancy symptoms you might experience?

 Because of the swollen blood vessels in your nose, you may well find that you’re sawing logs with the best of them, even if you’ve never been a snorer before.
 And the more weight you’ve gained, the more you’ll snore.